The Verdict - Would I Recommend OC-1?

 The crux of the matter is am I happy with and would I advise others to use OC-1?
 Bear in mind that I have invested time and money in the filter and media, so naturally I want them to be a success.

-If the filtration quality of OC-1 proves to be at least as good as sand, then yes, I would recommend it (with a few caveats) as it does have advantages over sand in other areas.
-If the filtration were anywhere near the one micron claimed, then I would recommend OC-1 very highly indeed.
+I would say that OC-1 has matched the filtering quality of sand so far, and hopefully will surpass it in time.
+So yes, I would recommend it (with a few caveats) as it does have advantages over sand in other areas.
+If the filtration reaches anywhere near the one micron claimed, then I would recommend OC-1 very highly indeed.
 But I'm not there yet.
 The large slots in the top and bottom laterals, and the open nature of the OC-1, appear to enable much of the water to flow straight through the filter media untouched.
 I believe that this is why the filtering process seems to be slower than sand, which offers a much denser barrier to water flow.
-It's a slow process and I am still waiting to get to one micron clarity, but I can see improvement little by little, if not quite daily.
+It's a slow process and I am still waiting for that one micron clarity, but I can see improvement little by little, if not quite daily.